 Graduate students are able to apply to university apartments like E.S.
 King Village, Western Manor, Wolf Village, and Wolf Ridge.
 E.S.
 King Village and Western Manor, in particular, are more suitable for family housing.
-Graduate housing is expected to be very limited for the 2022-23 academic year.
-If you have not yet applied for on-campus housing, it is very unlikely at this point that you will be assigned a place.
+Graduate housing is expected to be very limited for the 2023-24 academic year.
+Students wishing to live on campus should apply as soon as possible.

 Raleigh is a rapidly developing city and securing affordable off-campus housing may be a challenge due to the current demand and expense of rental units.
 Therefore it is important to try and secure accommodations as early as possible.
 These accommodation options can include rooms in private residences, private apartments, apartments shared by multiple (2-4) occupants, and more.